athira31-ally/img--processing-system--rabbit-celery/README.md

 Image processing API with FastAPI and Celery

 # Image Processing Service
-A image processing service built with FastAPI and Celery, deployed on AWS using ECS Fargate, SQS, and S3.
+An image processing service built with FastAPI and Celery, deployed on AWS using ECS Fargate, SQS, and S3.

 # Architecture flow